 It said the average shortfall would be between £51 and £55 a month.

 Another charity, the Health Foundation, has warned that the cut could lead to poorer mental health and wellbeing for thousands of families.

 What is universal credit?

-Universal credit is a new benefit for working-age people, replacing six benefits and merging them into one payment:
+Universal credit is a benefit for working-age people, which was introduced to replace six benefits and merge them into one payment.
+The replaced benefits are:

 - income support